WISVCH/nwerc-2024/content/booklet.md

 ### Software

 The jury will run your submissions on the same system with the same compilers.
-During the contest, you will be able to choose between the languages **C, C++, Python, Java and Kotlin**.
+During the contest, you will be able to choose between the languages **C, C++, Python, Java, and Kotlin**.
 Using different languages for different problems is allowed.
 For a complete list of available IDEs, editors, language versions and compiler commands, see [2024.nwerc.eu/systems](/systems).

 ### During the contest
-An introductory presentation on the systems will be given on Saturday; please refer to the schedule for the exact time.
+An introductory presentation on the systems will be given on Saturday, please refer to the [schedule](/schedule) for the exact time.
 At this presentation, do not hesitate to ask any questions.
 Furthermore, if you stumble upon any problems with the system during the test session or contest, let us know and we will be more than happy to assist you.

 ![Da Vinci](/da_vinci_ad.png)

 ## Jury and Rules
-We follow the World Finals rules, so a team is not allowed to bring any reference materials such as books, program listings, or notes (exceptfor the TRDs)!
+We follow the World Finals rules, so a team is not allowed to bring any reference materials such as books, program listings, or notes (except for the TRDs)!
-You may not bring any electronic device or machinereadable media.
+You may not bring any electronic device or machine-readable media.
 You may bring pens or pencils, but not paper.
 Winter coats, bags etc. should not be brought to the contest area.

 Each contestant may bring a copy of a Team Reference Document (TRD).
 This may contain up to 25 pages of reference materials, singlesided, letter or A4 size.
 The pages must be numbered in the upper right-hand corner and contain the university name in the upper lefthand corner.
-Text and illustrations must be readable by a person with correctable eyesight without magnification from a distance 0.5 meter.
+Text and illustrations must be readable by a person with correctable eyesight without magnification from a distance of ½ meter.
-It may include handwritten comments and corrections on the front of the pages only.
+It may include handwritten comments and corrections on the fronts of the pages only.
 The document should be in a notebook or folder with the name of your institution on front.

 Each team member may bring one printed, unannotated natural language dictionary.
-You may bring mascots such as stuffed animals or party hats provided they do not violate the above constraints.
+You may bring mascots such as stuffed animals or party hats, provided they do not violate the above constraints.
 If there is any other item you need, please contact the Head of Jury.

 For more jury advice, see: [2024.nwerc.eu/jury-advice](/jury-advice).